codeka/scheduler/README.md

 ## Deploying

-Builds the app and copies scheduler.zip to the 'scp-dest' server
+Builds the app and copies scheduler.zip to the 'scpdest' server

-    python ./deploy.py --scp-dest=user@server:/path
+    python ./deploy.py --scpdest=user@server:/path